-Buying a sofa is one of those purchases that affects your everyday life more than most people expect.
-A “best brand” matters, but only after you figure out how you’ll use the couch, what comfort feels right to you, and what durability you truly need.
-This guide walks you through a practical decision process, so you can narrow the field without relying on brand prestige alone.
+Buying a sofa affects everyday life more than many people expect.
+A “best brand” only matters after you’ve decided how the couch will be used, what comfort means to you, and how much durability you actually need.
+The point is to narrow the field with a practical process, not to lean on brand prestige alone.

 Start by defining how the sofa will actually be used

-Before you compare brands, get specific about your real setup.
-A sofa for daily lounging needs different priorities than a room used mostly for guests, and the difference shows up in materials, cushioning, and how the frame is built.
+Be specific about the room and the way people live in it.
+A sofa used for daily lounging needs different priorities than one reserved mostly for guests, and that difference shows up in the materials, cushioning, and frame construction.

 - Match the sofa’s job to your household: everyday lounging, family seating, formal entertaining, occasional use in a spare room, or a small apartment where space is tight.